Providing Assistance to the Elderly with the use of Assistive Devices

 Rolling Walkers or “Wheeled Walkers” comprise of a frame and wheels.
 It is great for travelling; many models also feature an attachable bag or a built-in seat.

+Anyone, young or old facing an issue with mobility, can use an electric wheelchair.
+Do take note that there are different types of wheelchairs catered to different needs.
+An electric wheelchair meant for an adult should not be used by a child.
 As mentioned, my grandpa suffered from a fall.
 Since then, he has been having trouble walking from time to time.
 He cannot walk for more than five minutes without wincing in pain, which has not only hindered his movement but has made it hard for him to do his house chores and going around outside.
 When we decided to get a wheelchair for him, we went for the PW-1000XL FoldaWheel.

 To ensure the safety of the user of the mobility device, it is important that the device is fully or adequately charged before leaving for the destination, to prevent the risk of a dead battery in the middle of the journey.